8 Social Skills for Kids: The Secret to Making Friends Easily

 • Social stories: Explain appropriate behaviors, how to solve problems, and how to resolve conflicts using stories or examples.

-• Give kids a chance to exercise their social skills through playdates, group activities, and supervised social situations.
+• Give kids the opportunity to exercise their social skills through playdates, group activities, and supervised social interactions.

-• Use tools like books, videos, and social skills training courses that offer help and concentrate on particular abilities.
+• Utilize tools such as books, videos, and social skills training courses that provide targeted assistance and focus on specific skills.

 • When kids exhibit the desired social skills, praise and treat them to reinforce their good behavior.